What Is the Deriv Demo Account?

 However, if you want to practice on MT5 specifically, Deriv is not the right choice.
 Stockity provides a full MT5 demo account with the same $10,000 virtual balance, plus the ability to switch to a live account with Naira deposits.

-Deriv Demo vs Stockity Demo: Which Is Better for Nigerians?
+Deriv vs Stockity Demo: Which Is Better?

 Both Deriv and Stockity offer free demo accounts, but there are key differences that matter for Nigerian traders.

-| Aspect | Deriv Demo | Stockity Demo |
+| Deriv Demo | Stockity Demo | |

 |---|---|---|